jbkcc 6 months ago

 Another example of fixed length structures are arrays.
 I'm not postulating a novel breakthrough.

-• panstromek 10 hours ago
+• panstromek 6 months ago

 Sqlite stores everything as variable length I believe.
 They have their own varint type for storing integers.

-notorandit 10 hours ago
+notorandit 6 months ago

 What it's not obvious it the amount of technical and cultural advancements Sumerians did.
 We don't know enough about them as their history has been mostly lost and only crumbles and leftovers can be recovered from the dust of the millennia.
 Besides a bunch of words still in use, in some form, in modern languages, the writing itself seems not to be the greatest invention, while bringing humanity from prehistory silence to history chatter.